tylerharter/cs320/f20/p4/README.md

   "donate.html?from=A", and in the link on version B to donate.html, use "donate.html?from=B".
 Then the handler for the "donate.html" route can keep count of how much people are using the links on both versions of the home page.
-(Hint 1 of the previous section is a good refresher for pulling A/B out of the query string.)
+(Hint 1 of the API section is a good refresher for pulling A/B out of the query string.)

 **Hint 3:** You shouldn't need to have two different versions of your homepage